Contents

 Heat Loss in Cold Seasons.

-professional skylight installation with a trusted company goes a long way towards making sure that your skylight will stay dry and leak-free.
-However as openings in the roof, skylights will always have the potential for leaking.
+professional skylight installation with a reliable company goes a long way towards making sure that your skylight will stay dry and leak-free.
+However as openings in the roof, skylights will constantly have the capacity for leaking.

 Difficult to Clean.